Fantasy Baseball Closer Updates

 *gmLI is the average Leverage Index when a pitcher enters the game.
 1.0 is average; closers typically sit north of 1.50.

-**Stanek pitched for the Mets last season.
-The other three all pitched for the Cardinals.
+**Alexander pitched for the Brewers and White Sox last year.
+The rest of these pitchers all pitched for the Brewers.

-The Cardinals offered little clarity about their closer situation all offseason, but NFBC Main Event drafters preferred O'Brien (280 ADP) and Svanson (345) out of this group to Romero (385) and Stanek (449, drafted in just five out of 60 leagues).
-Nobody in the group has overpowering, closer-like stuff, and only Svanson put up closer-level strikeout numbers, though he wasn't trusted in high-leverage situations.
-With the Cardinals not projected to win many games this season, it seemed like a situation best avoided.
+Early in draft season, Robert Garcia was seen as the Rangers' presumed closer, with none of the team's other pitchers generating much interest.
+In Draft Champions Leagues through the end of January, Garcia had an ADP of 319, while Martin's sat at 646, Winn's sat at 734 and Alexander was undrafted.
+At the start of camp, though, manager Skip Schumaker indicated that Garcia and Martin were expected to share closer duties, but drafters still preferred Garcia.
+For the NFBC Main Event, Garcia had a 220 ADP while Martin came in at 387 and the others went undrafted.

-Through the opening series, it looks like drafters got this one wrong.
-On Opening Day, Swanson got one out in the sixth inning, Romero got the first two outs of the seventh, O'Brien finished that inning as well as the eighth, while Stanek picked up the save in the ninth inning, holding onto a two-run lead despite walking the bases loaded.
+Very few would have predicted that the team's first two saves would go to Tyler Alexander of all people.
+Here's how the above stats look after one week's worth of games this season:

 |2026 Stats